dianisley/DV-Challenge/README.md

 - Designing hotel stay packages.
 - Developing a cancellation policy.
 - Preparing IT systems for future demand.

-## Part 1: Understanding the Seasonality of the Bookings
+## :one: Understanding the Seasonality of the Bookings

 Objective: Analyze the seasonality in bookings to propose a dynamic pricing model.